Lord-Bladesworth/Portfolios/README.md

 Repository of chosen games for presentation in case for portfolios

-Scrapped Run - thesis project, file consists of the entire game file ready to be played. simply download the file and run the .exe
+Scrapped Run - thesis project, file conntains of a build of the game file ready to be played. simply download the file and run the .exe

+Holey - most recent project, a game made from an application exam during may of 2020